Low Body Temperature in Baby – Causes, Symptoms and What You Should Do

 As parents, you try your best to provide care and warmth to your baby.
-However, sometimes despite your best efforts, your baby’s temperature may drop below than normal levels.
-Well, you may be aware that higher body temperature is indicative of fever; however, many parents do not know that lower body temperature in babies is also indicative of some underlying medical condition.
-If you want to know more on low body temperature in babies, its causes, symptoms and what you should do, then it will be a great idea to go through the following article.
+However, sometimes despite your best efforts, your baby’s temperature may drop below normal levels.
+Well, you may be aware that higher body temperature is indicative of fever; however, many parents do not know that lower body temperature in babies is also indicative of some underlying medical condition like hypothermia.
+If you want to know more about newborn low temperature, its causes, symptoms and what you should do, then it will be a great idea to go through the following article.

 As surprising as it may sound, in spite of much lower weight than adults, babies have three times more surface area, and therefore they can easily lose their body heat in comparison to adults.
 And this condition may get worse in babies who are born preterm as they do not have enough fat reserves to keep them warm.